xavierfragoso/Car-Sales-Performance-Analysis-Using-SQL/README.md

 ```

 > **Insight:**
-> This query highlights the top 3 highest-billing patients for each doctor in 2024.
-By ranking patients within each doctor’s panel, hospitals can identify which individuals contribute most to revenue under specific physicians, uncovering patterns in patient case severity, resource utilization, and opportunities for targeted care management.
+> Reveals the top 3 highest-billing patients for each doctor.
+Ranking patients within each doctor’s panel highlights who contributes most to revenue, uncovering patterns related to case complexity, resource utilization, and opportunities for strategic care alignment.

 ## Tableau Dashboard